Daniel-KM/Omeka-S-module-Reference/README.md

 for example `/api/references?metadata=dcterms:subject` to get the list of all subjects, or `/api/references?metadata=foaf:Person` to get the list of all resources with class "Person".
 You can add multiple metadata together: `medatadata[]=dcterms:subject&medatadata[]=dcterms:creator`
+You can use the special metadata `o:title` too, but some options won't be available for it since it is managed differently inside Omeka.

 Options are the same than the view helper: